-Up in the Air is a column written by Dr. Dan Caton, and published monthly, on the second Monday, in the SciTech section of the Charlotte Observer (and the Raleigh News and Observer (the Charlotte Observer discontinued the Sci-Tech section after the 4/25/16 issue), and gives information
+Up in the Air is a column written by Dr. Dan Caton, and published monthly, on the second Monday, in the Science section of the Raleigh News and Observer (the Charlotte Observer discontinued the Sci-Tech section after the 4/25/16 issue), and gives information

 on interesting phenomena seen in the sky.